In this article

 - 2 tsp baking powder (I use cream of tartar baking powder)

-- 1 teaspoon baking soda or 2 teaspoons more baking powder
+- 1 tsp baking soda or 2 tsp extra baking powder

 - 1 pinch of salt